This blog post contains affiliate links.

 Article 12 of the Paris Agreement states that..“Parties shall cooperate in taking measures… to enhance climate change education, training, public awareness, public participation and public access to information…”

-A successful education regime will need to have-
+A successful education program will need to a few of the following features:

-What people do not understand is that our economies are based on environmental goods.
-Everything around you RIGHT NOW is from some source in the environment.
+Our economies and our society are dependent on environmental goods.
+Everything around you is some way or another sourced from the environment.
 Ecosystem services amount to over $1.3 trillion every year.
 Without these services, we absolutely cannot enjoy our current standards of living.

 I have mentioned the need for such an approach in science in a previous post.
 It is even more important in environmental education.
-Ecology is highly interconnected (you will know this if you read any 5 posts on my blog).
+Ecology is highly interconnected.
 Consequences of one tiny activity ripples across dimensions of space and time, affecting millions of things large and small.
 An interdisciplinary approach will ensure that students appreciate this multidimensional aspect of ecology and seek to understand the multitude of consequences arising from environmental degradation.
+Discussions of environment, society and economy itself is an interdisciplinary approach to development!

 Consequences of one tiny activity ripples across dimensions of space and time, affecting millions of things large and small.

-Such initiatives need to start all over the world, and needs to be followed as diligently as a seminar on economics from a prominent figure (like Raghuram Rajan, for instance).
+Such initiatives need to start all over the world, and needs to be followed as diligently as a seminar on economics from a prominent figure.
 Kids can be taken to sites of degradation and see the consequences; they can also be taken to sites or restoration and appreciate the need for such activities.

 - Word Education Blog-article on the importance of environmental education.